Adopted by the Board of Directors as of November 8, 2017

 - Violations of a person’s rights under law.

 For all matters reported to a Designated Official, the Reporting Individual will be notified promptly (generally within five business days) that their complaint has been received, as long as the Reporting Individual is known.
 An investigation will be held to determine if the allegations are true, whether the issue is material and what, if any, corrective action is needed.
-Upon the conclusion of the investigation, the investigating Designated Official will issue a full report of all matters raised under this policy to the independent directors of the Executive Committee of the Board.
-The independent directors of the Executive Committee may conduct a further investigation upon receiving such a report.
+Upon the conclusion of the investigation, the investigating Designated Official will issue a full report of all matters raised under this policy to the Executive Committee of the Board.
+The Executive Committee may conduct a further investigation upon receiving such a report.

 Acting in Good Faith